uiuc-sst/asr24/README.md

 TAM_EVAL_20170601 was [transcribed](./tamil-scrips-ifp53.txt) in 45 minutes, or 21 MB/min.
 RUS_20160930 was transcribed in 67 minutes, or 13 MB/min.
 A 3.1 GB subset of Assam LDC2016E02 was transcribed in 440 minutes, or 7 MB/min.
 (This may have been slower because it exhausted ifp-53's memory.)
+Arabic/NEMLAR_speech/NMBCN7AR, 2.2 GB (40 hours of speech), was [transcribed](./arabic-scrips.txt) in 147 minutes, or 14 MB/min, or 16x faster than real time.
+(This may have been faster because it was a few long (half-hour) files instead of many brief ones.)